A Flower in Hell: Plot

 Two weeks after leaving the army, Dong-shik (Cho Hae-won), arrives in post-Korean War Seoul in search of his brother, Yeong-shik (Kim Hak-a), hoping to bring him back home to take care of their mother.
-The city is destitute, with few jobs, high crime, a huge American military presence, and a thriving black market economy.
+The city is destitute, with few jobs, high crime, a huge American military presence, and a thriving black-market economy.

 The next day, Dong-shik finds Yeong-shik at the market and chases him through the streets.
-He only catches up when Yeong-shik stops to flirt with his girlfriend, Sonya, an in demand prostitute.
+He only catches up when Yeong-shik stops to flirt with his girlfriend, Sonya, an in-demand prostitute.
 Later at the river, Dong-shik meets Sonya's friend Julie, who speaks about the tribulations of being a prostitute and jokingly offers to marry him.
-When Yeong-shik comes back from his date, Dong-shik tries to convince makes his case for them to leave the city but Yeong-shik insists on staying.
+When Yeong-shik comes back from his date, Dong-shik tries to make his case for them to leave the city but Yeong-shik insists on staying.
 Yeong-shik tries to leave him with some money before being called out to work.

 Later that night, Yeong-shik and his gang sneaks onto the American base during a party to steal supplies, employing prostitutes to distract the guards.
 Dong-shik arrives at Sonya's residence to try to convince her to stop seeing his brother.
 Instead, Sonya seduces Dong-shik and his family photograph drops out of his pockets as he lays with her.
 They later go on a date by the river, which Yeong-shik eventually finds out about and beats Dong-shik for.

 Dong-shik, having failed to retrieve his brother and unable to pursue his relationship with Sonya, prepares to head back home.
 At the crossroad, he sees Sonya greeting Yeong-shik goodbye.
 Before Dong-shik leaves, he has one final lunch with her.

 Sonya offers to leave Yeong-shik for good and suggest that they could move to Hong Kong.
-She even reports Yeong-shik's heist so that she could runaway with Dong-shik with no strings attached.
+She even reports Yeong-shik's heist so that she could run away with Dong-shik with no strings attached.
 When Dong-shik finds out, he leaves immediately to find his brother.
 Sonya follows shortly after.

-With the tip, the military police easily prevents the gang's activities.
+With the tip, the military police easily prevent the gang's activities.
 Yeong-shik and others are slowly killed one after another as they attempt to escape from the police's pursuit.
 Yeong-shik eventually gets shot himself and crashes into the river.

-Dong-shik finally catches up to Yeong-shik and retrieves him from the river bank.
+Dong-shik finally catches up to Yeong-shik and retrieves him from the riverbank.
 When Sonya arrives, she tries to convince Dong-shik not to leave her.
 He ignores her pleas and leaves to retrieve his truck.
 Yeong-shik overhears her confessions and slowly chases Sonya further into the river.
 Deterred by the mud and failing to beg for mercy, Sonya eventually succumbs to Yeong-shik's approach and dies by his knife.
 Yeong-shik then dies by his own injuries.

 With his brother and lover dead, Dong-shik prepares to head home.
 Julie sees him off and returns his family photograph.
-Dong-shik proposes to Julie and they both head back to the countryside.
+Dong-shik proposes to Julie then they both head back to the countryside.